giuliacereda/SIRD_model/README.md

-# SIRDmodel
+# SIRD model
-Analysis of COVID spread in Tuscany and Italy
+Analysis of COVID spread in the Italian regions

  The repository contains the following files: